Napoli v Milan: Who’s in and who’s out? Allegri is considering a Fullkrug-Nkunku strike partnership, with Pulisic, Leão and Giménez set to start on the bench | Goal.com South Africa

 Translated by

 Napoli v Milan: Who’s in and who’s out?
-Allegri is considering a Fullkrug-Nkunku strike partnership, whilst Conte is preparing to bring on Gutierrez
+Allegri is considering a Fullkrug-Nkunku strike partnership, with Hojlund a major doubt

 ALLEGRI'S TRIALS

 With Rrahmani out and Beukema alternating between convincing and lacklustre performances, the idea is taking shape in Antonio Conte’s mind to field a defence and two wing-backs – all left-footed – in front of Milinkovic-Savic.
-Olivera, Buongiorno and Juan Jesus at the back, Spinazzola and Gutierrez on the flanks, with the former Girona player playing on the opposite side.
-This move led to the Spaniard’s first goal in a blue shirt in the 2-1 victory over Fiorentina a few weeks ago.
+Olivera, Buongiorno and Juan Jesus at the back, Spinazzola and Gutierrez on the flanks, with the former Girona man playing on the opposite side.
+This move led to the Spaniard’s first goal in an Azzurri shirt in the 2-1 victory over Fiorentina a few weeks ago.

 NAPLES v MILAN: PROBABLE LINE-UPS

-With just a few hours to go before kick-off at the Maradona Stadium, here are the likely line-ups for both teams:
+With just a few hours to go before kick-off at the Maradona Stadium, here are the likely line-ups chosen by the two managers:

 MILAN (3-5-2): Maignan; Tomori, De Winter, Pavlovic; Saelemaekers, Fofana, Modric, Rabiot, Bartesaghi; Füllkrug, Nkunku.
 Manager: Allegri.